dominikkiese/PFFRGSolver.jl/README.md

 # Introduction

-The package PFFRG.jl aims at providing an efficient state of the art multiloop solver for functional renormalization group equations of quantum lattice spin models in the pseudo-fermion representation.
-It is currently applicable to Heisenberg spin models described by a Hamiltonian of the form
+The package PFFRG.jl aims at providing an efficient, state of the art multiloop solver for functional renormalization group equations of quantum lattice spin models in the pseudo-fermion representation.
+It is currently applicable to Heisenberg spin models described by Hamiltonians of the form

 <p align="center">
   <img src=https://github.com/dominikkiese/PFFRG.jl/blob/main/hamiltonian.png height="60" width="200">